Junk food: Popularity and appeal

-Junk food in its various forms is trendy and an integral part of modern popular culture.
+Junk food in its various forms is an integral part of modern popular culture.
 In the US, annual fast food sales are in the area of $160 billion, compared to supermarket sales of $620 billion (a figure which also includes junk food in the form of convenience foods, snack foods, and candy).
-In 1976, "Junk Food Junkie", a US top 10 pop song, described a junk food addict who pretends to follow a healthy diet by day, while at night gorges on Hostess Twinkies and Fritos corn chips, McDonald's and KFC.
+In 1976, "Junk Food Junkie", a US top 10 pop song, described a junk food addict who pretends to follow a healthy diet by day, while at night gorging on Hostess Twinkies and Fritos corn chips, McDonald's and KFC.
 Thirty-six years later, Time placed the Twinkie at #1 in an article titled, "Top 10 Iconic Junk Foods": "Not only...a mainstay on our supermarket shelves and in our bellies, they've been a staple in our popular culture and, above all, in our hearts.
 Often criticized for its lack of any nutritional value whatsoever, the Twinkie has managed to persevere as a cultural and gastronomical icon."

 America also celebrates an annual National Junk Food Day on July 21.
 Origins are unclear; it is one of around 175 US food and drink days, most created by "people who want to sell more food", at times aided by elected officials at the request of a trade association or commodity group.
 "In honor of the day," Time in 2014 published, "5 Crazy Junk Food Combinations".
-Headlines from other national and local media coverage include: "Celebrate National Junk Food Day With… Beer-Flavored Oreos?"
+Headlines from other national and local media coverage include: "Celebrate National Junk Food Day With...
+Beer-Flavored Oreos?"
 (MTV); "National Junk Food Day: Pick your favorite unhealthy treats in this poll" (Baltimore); "Celebrities' favorite junk food" (Los Angeles); "A Nutritionist's Guide to National Junk Food Day" with "Rules for Splurging" (Huffington Post); and "It's National Junk Food Day: Got snacks?"
 (Kansas City).

 As for the source of junk food's appeal, there is no definitive scientific answer; both physiological and psychological factors are cited.
 Food manufacturers spend billions of dollars on research and development to create flavor profiles that trigger the human affinity for sugar, salt, and fat.
 Consumption results in pleasurable, likely addictive, effects on the brain.
 At the same time, massive marketing efforts are deployed, creating powerful brand loyalties that studies have shown can trump taste.

 It is well-established that the poor eat more junk food overall than the more affluent, but the reasons for this are unclear.
 Few studies have focused on variations in food perception according to socio-economic status (SES); some studies that have differentiated based on SES suggest that the economically challenged do not perceive healthy food much differently than any other population segment.
 Recent research into scarcity, combining behavioral science and economics, suggests that, faced with extreme economic uncertainty, where even the next meal may not be a sure thing, judgment is impaired and the drive is to the instant gratification of junk food, rather than to make the necessary investment in the longer-term benefits of a healthier diet.